-SUNY Buffalo School of Dental Medicine Combined Degree Program degree and a doctor of dental surgery degree in seven years.
+SUNY Buffalo School of Dental Medicine Combined Degree Program

+Exceptionally qualified high school seniors can apply and be jointly accepted by both Buffalo School of Dental medicine and Siena College.
+This accelerated program is designed for individuals who have a clear career focus on dentistry prior to entering college, and it allows students to complete both a bachelor's degree and a doctor of dental surgery degree in seven years.
 Interested students should notify Dr. Brookins and apply to Siena; qualified students are then recommended to Buffalo for consideration into this program if they meet the minimum academic standards -high school average of 93 or higher and a SAT of 1300.
 Interviews at Buffalo take place during the second semester of the senior year of high school and accepted students will be offered a provisional acceptance in the Spring of their senior year in high school.
 To remain in the program a GPA of 3.5 and a minimum DAT are required by Buffalo School of Dental Medicine.
 Students complete their first three years of education at Siena College and their last four years at Buffalo's School of Dental Medicine.
 A Bachelor's degree will be granted from Siena after completion of the first year at Buffalo.